haguirrear/resume/out/en/Hector_Aguirre_CV.md

 - Mar 2021 – July 2021
 - Developed backend features for the "Mobility" mobile app using Django (Python) and AWS.
-- Implemented a broker feature to calculate insurance quotations and automated car insurance sales via the mobile app.
+- Implemented a platform used by brokers to calculate insurance quotations and automated car insurance sales via the mobile app.

 ## German Corporation for International Cooperation GmbH (GIZ), Fullstack Developer (Consultant)